Hayden & Thunderbird Waterline Upgrades

 What are the next steps?

 The City of Scottsdale is currently meeting with property owners who will be affected by the waterline upgrades.
-If you own a home in this service area, please contact the City of Scottsdale to schedule an appointment by Oct.
-6 to avoid interruption to your water service.
+If you own a home in this service area, please contact the City of Scottsdale to schedule an appointment to avoid interruption to your water service.
 You don’t need to do anything to prepare for the meeting.
 A member of the project team will provide proposed plans for you to review and discuss waterline placement, property access and construction activity as it relates to your property.
-Please call (480)312-7045 or send us an email to schedule your appointment by Oct.
-6.
+Please call (480)312-7045 or send us an email to schedule your appointment.